OXID-eSales/paypal-checkout-documentation/installation.rst

 To install the :productname:`PayPal Checkout` payment module, follow different procedures depending on your OXID eShop version:

-* If you have OXID eShop version 6.3.x or higher, install :productname:`PayPal Checkout` 2.2.x.
+* If you have OXID eShop version 6.3.x to 6.5.x, install :productname:`PayPal Checkout` 2.2.x as described in the following.
+* If you have OXID eShop version 7.x, install  `PayPal Checkout 3.x <https://docs.oxid-esales.com/modules/paypal-checkout/en/3.3/>`_.
-* If you have OXID eShop version 6.1.x or 6.2.x, install :productname:`PayPal Checkout` 1.2.x.
+* If you have OXID eShop version 6.1.x or 6.2.x, install `PayPal Checkout 1.x <https://docs.oxid-esales.com/modules/paypal-checkout/en/1.2/>`_.

 Versions of OXID eShop prior to version 6.1 are not supported.

 Installing PayPal Checkout for OXID eShop version 6.3 and higher
 ----------------------------------------------------------------